-12.5 Model Development and Calibration of the Lower Deschutes River well against observations, although with fewer available observations, the work relies on visual inspection rather than calculated error statistics.
+12.5 Model Development and Calibration of the Lower Deschutes River

 A 1-D hydrology and water quality model was developed to represent the LDR.
 Data collected during 2015 was used to calibrate the model and data from 2016 was used to provide further evaluation of the model's consistency with available data sources.
 In addition, a third model representing the spring, summer, and fall of 2017 was also developed.